man11sha/Imagical/README.md

 python app_stylize.py

-## Go to project main directory i.e., Imagical and perform the following set of commands:
+## Go to project main directory Imagical/ and perform the following set of commands:

 npm install